Our Annual Guide to Special Needs Resources Throughout the CSRA

 Blood Cancer/BMT Support Group

 This group provides educational and emotional support to patients, families, friends and caregivers.
-Meets the third Wednesday of the month, 11:30 a.m.-1 p.m.
+Meets third Wednesdays, 11:30 a.m.-1 p.m.

 JDRF Type One Nation